typesense/typesense-website/docs-site/content/guide/kotlin-search-bar.md

+---
+description: "Build a native Android book search interface with Kotlin, Typesense, MVVM, coroutines, and a repository-based application architecture."
+---

 # Building a Search Bar in Kotlin for Android

 This guide walks you through building a native Android search interface using Kotlin and Typesense.